albertllousas/functional-domain-driven-design/README.md

 - A BC often maps one-to-one with a subdomain, but they cannot.
 - A BC is owned by one, and only one team, but one team can own several BCs.
 - A BC usually maps one-to-one with a service, but it can be split in several ones if the team decides to.
-- A BC owns a set of concepts and vocabulary, shared by team members, domain experts and source code.
+- A BC owns a set of concepts and vocabulary, a dialect of the UL, shared by team members, domain experts and source code.
 - A BC should be as autonomous as possible, enabling teams to deliver faster and independently of each other.

 <p align="center">